utdata/icj-class/sass/sass-02.md

 ## Sass features

 We'll walk through the [Sass guide](https://sass-lang.com/guide) and talk about the features in class.
-If you are doing this on your own, resist the urge to install Sass, because we'll handle that later.
+If you are doing this on your own, resist the urge to install Sass, because we've already done that with our project template.

-## Overview and goals for this lesson

-We will start with a web project that is a two-page website for a band.
-It has been coded rather simply with regular, vanilla CSS.
-It works just fine, but as the site grows and there are more changes, having "Sassy CSS" will help with maintainability.
-So, our goals here are to:

-- Understand how the Sass structure works from a technical level:
-  - What is Node.js and how it is structured.
-  - How Node.js compiles our Sass SCSS into regular CSS the browser understands.
-- Rework the CSS into SCSS to:
-  - Improve readability of our styles through nesting.
-  - Use variables for increase flexibility of our styles.
-  - Rewrite style rules for efficiency and reusability.
-- We'll write new style rules in the Sassy way.

 ----